sal55/langs/dummy.md

 I develop small-scale lower-level languages and tools on my Windows PC.
 This year I tried a number of experimental projects but none has gone anywhere.
 Even a working production compiler has been abandoned; the previous version was better and did more!

 It doesn't look like I have anything new to add here, so I'm consolidating what I have so far.
-I've settled on a set of 6 tools that I will keep, which are in the general class of "Assemblers, Compilers, Interpreters".
-I haven't included emulators which is a separate area.
+I've settled on a set of 6 tools that I will keep, which are in the general class of "Assemblers, Compilers, Interpreters", that are summarised here.
+I haven't included emulators which is a newer, separate interest.

-So, these languages and tools are what are summarised here.

 **Languages**
 ````
 M            Systems language
 Q            Dynamic scripting language (both of these are lower level than most)
-ASM          x64 Assembly, but specifically my syntax
+ASM/AA       x64 Assembly, but specifically the syntax of my AA assembler
 C            C subset, roughly between C90-C99
 PC/IL        IR/IL used by the compiler products, which also exists as
              a textual source format